microsoft/onnxruntime/docs/PyOp.md

         return r1, r2
 ```
 ### Step 4
-Copy mymodule.py into Python sys.path, then reference with onnxruntime.
+Copy mymodule.py into Python sys.path, then inferencing with onnxruntime python API.
 On Windows, please set PYTHONHOME beforehand.
 It should point to directory where the python is installed, such as C:\Python37 or C:\ProgramData\Anaconda3\envs\myconda1 if it is in conda.

 ## Supported Data Types
 * TensorProto.BOOL